Saydabad

 Saydābād (سيد اباد) is a city in Maidan Wardak Province, central Afghanistan.
-It is the administrative center of Saydabad District, and located along the main Kabul-Kandahar Highway.
+It is the administrative center of Saydabad District with the main government offices for the district located there.
+It is located along the main Kabul-Kandahar Highway.

 The city of Saydabad has a population of 7,301.
 It is located within the heartland of the Wardak tribe of Pashtuns.

 Geography

 Saydabad is located about 2,155 m above sea level.